gouline/dbt-metabase/README.rst

 * Propagating columns description to Metabase
 * Propagating columns semantic types and visibility types to Metabase through the use of dbt meta fields
 * Propagating table relationships represented as dbt ``relationships`` column tests
+* Extracting dbt model exposures from Metabase and generating YAML files to be included and revisioned with your dbt deployment

 Usage
 =====